fengshunZang/Udacity-Android-Basics-Nanodegree-Projects/README.md

 - properly handled images

 #Project 7 Book Listing App
+- created the structure of a Book Listing app which allows a user to get a list of published books on a given topic
+- fetched data after parsing JSON responses by google books api
+- used AsyncTask

 #Project 8 News App
 - developed a news feed app to give users regularly-updated news from the internet related to a particular topic